docker-rpm-builder/docker-rpm-builder/README.md

 ## News

+**CALL FOR DEVELOPERS:** docker-rpm-builder once was quite relevant to my daily job, so I took the time to write and support it.
+But it is less and less relevant to me, and it requires constant maintenance (new distros come, old distros go, features are requested, et cetera). **I would appreciate some help**.
+Write a response to https://github.com/alanfranz/docker-rpm-builder/issues/51 and become a developer!

 **IMPORTANT:** Docker has changed the distribution repos (both APT and YUM) for its packages.
 See the updated instructions and repos at docs.docker.com.
 The new free package is called **docker-ce**.

 **IMPORTANT:** The APT and YUM repos have changed!
 Check the new URLs down there!